-CHP awards provide up to 75 percent of the approved entry-level salaries and fringe benefits of full-time officers for a 36-month award period, with a minimum 25 percent local cash match requirement and a maximum federal share of \$125,000 per officer position.
+CHP awards provide up to 75 percent of the approved entry-level salaries and fringe benefits of full-time officers for 36 months, with a minimum 25 percent local cash match requirement and a maximum federal share of \$125,000 per officer position.
+Awards are five years long to allow time for recruitment and hiring before the 36 months of salary funding begins.

 Any additional costs for salaries and fringe benefits higher than entry level are the responsibility of the recipient agency.
-The COPS Office granted waivers of some or all of an appli-cant's local cash match based on a demonstration of severe fiscal distress.
+The COPS Office granted waivers of some or all of an applicant's local cash match based on a demonstration of severe fiscal distress.